zshzebra/blazer/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Whether it's bug reports, feature requests, or code contributions, We'd love to see it.
+Whether it's bug reports, feature requests, or code contributions, we'd love to see it.

 ## 🔥 Name Origin

-Inspired by the minecraft blaze, a firery character symbolising speed.
+Inspired by the Minecraft blaze, a firery character symbolising speed.

 ## License